istinataFTS/istinataFTS/README.md

 </p>

 <p align="center">
-  Enjoying solving logical and non-logical problems, understanding the root cause of certain things and asking why.
+ Curious about solving both logical and unconventional problems, understanding the root cause of things and asking why.
 </p>

 <br>